Donner Party: Survivors

-Of the 87 people who entered the Wasatch Mountains, 48 survived.
+Of the 87 people who entered the Wasatch Mountains, only 48 survived.
 Only the Reed and Breen families remained intact.
 The children of Jacob Donner, George Donner, and Franklin Graves were orphaned.
 William Eddy was alone; most of the Murphy family had died.
 Only three mules reached California; the remaining animals perished.
 Most of the Donner Party members' possessions were discarded.

 A few of the widowed women remarried within months; brides were scarce in California.
 The Reeds settled in San Jose and two of the Donner children lived with them.
 Reed fared well in the California Gold Rush and became prosperous.
 Virginia wrote an extensive letter to her cousin in Illinois about "our troubles getting to California", with editorial oversight from her father.
-Journalist Edwin Bryant carried it back in June 1847, and it was printed in its entirety in the Illinois Journal on December 16, 1847, with some editorial alterations.
+Journalist Edwin Bryant carried it back in June 1847, and it was printed in the Illinois Journal on December 16, 1847, with some editorial alterations.
 Virginia converted to Catholicism, fulfilling a promise she had made to herself while observing Patrick Breen pray in his cabin.

-The Murphy survivors lived in Marysville, California.
-The Breens made their way to San Juan Bautista, California, where they operated an inn.
+The Murphy survivors settled in Marysville, while the Breens made their way to San Juan Bautista.
+The Breen family purchased the Castro Adobe in 1848, with a fortune 16-year-old John Breen earned in California's Gold country, and operated it as an inn.
 They became the anonymous subjects of J. Ross Browne's story about his severe discomfort upon learning that he was staying with alleged cannibals, printed in Harper's Magazine in 1862.
 Many of the survivors encountered similar reactions.
+The Breens' youngest daughter, Isabella, was one year old during the winter of 1846–1847 and the last survivor of the Donner Party.
+She died in San Francisco on March 25, 1935.

 George and Tamsen Donner's children were taken in by an older couple near Sutter's Fort.
 Eliza was three years old during the winter of 1846–1847, the youngest of the Donner children.
 She published an account of the Donner Party in 1911, based on printed accounts and those of her sisters.
-The Breens' youngest daughter, Isabella, was one-year-old during the winter of 1846–1847 and the last survivor of the Donner Party.
-She died in San Francisco on March 25, 1935.